Superposition disentanglement of neural representations reveals hidden alignment: Toy Models

 \subsection{Results}

-\paragraph{Superposition Arrangement Comparison} For our experiments, we generate a feature dataset with \(M=10,240,000\) and \(F=64\), and test three different population sizes for \(N\): 8, 16, and 32.
-Presented in the left grid of plots in Figure \ref{fig:2} are the shared feature overlap (top row) and superposition arrangement (bottom row) results.
+\paragraph{Superposition Arrangement Comparison} For our experiments, we generate a feature dataset with \(M=10,240,000\) and \(F=64\) and train a pair of toy models with different initializations across three different sizes for \(N\): 8, 16, and 32.
+Presented in the left grid of plots in Figure \ref{fig:2} are the shared feature overlap (top row) and superposition arrangement (bottom row) results for each pair.
 We see the distribution of shared features across the different seeds, increasing as \(N\) grows due to a higher capacity for the models to represent all the features.
 Importantly, the bottom row shows that for the features shared across the seeds, they are arranged across the model's neurons in different ways.
 Almost all the neurons have a max semi-matching correlation of \( < 0.5\), demonstrating that the same features take different superposition arrangements in otherwise identical models.

 \paragraph{Alignment Results} The right plot in Figure \ref{fig:2} shows soft-matching correlation scores (mean across k=5 folds with error bars) between the differently seeded models over: (1) their respective neural activations (Neuron\(\rightarrow\)Neuron), (2) their SAE latent activations (SAE\(\rightarrow\)SAE), and (3) the randomly initialized SAE activations to the same trained latent activations from the other model (Rand SAE\(\rightarrow\)SAE).
 There is a large alignment increase for SAE\(\rightarrow\)SAE versus Neuron\(\rightarrow\)Neuron in the 16 and 32 neuron conditions.
 For the decrease in the 8 neuron condition, we suspect this may be due to the low shared feature overlap between the two seeds.
 In the 32 neuron condition, both models represent nearly all 64 features, so it is reassuring to see the alignment approach the ground-truth of 1.
 Why it falls short may be due to the residual reconstruction errors of the SAEs, and also fundamental limitations in what they can disentangle \cite{o2024compute}.
 Semi-matching alignment is also computed, with results found in the appendix \ref{appdx:semimatch_results} due to high consistency with soft-matching.